soedinglab/transannot/README.md

 and execute the below command to download the databases (Ensure the same keyword as given in `mmseqs database -h`):

     transannot downloaddb <selection> <outDB> <tmp> [options]

-Hence, `transannot` runs 3 searches in `annotate` module, this step should be repeated 3 times.
-For the annotation module `Pfam-A.full`, `eggNOG` (profile database) and `UniProtKB/SwissProt` (sequence database) are standard, so please download them using this module, for more information also check [MMseqs2 user guide](https://github.com/soedinglab/MMseqs2/wiki#downloading-databases).
+By default, `transannot` runs 3 searches in subsequent `annotate` module against the following databases: (i) `Pfam-A.full` (profile database), (ii) `eggNOG` (profile database) and (iii) `UniProtKB/SwissProt` (sequence database).
+Hence, use the above command seperately for each database to download them, for more information check [MMseqs2 user guide](https://github.com/soedinglab/MMseqs2/wiki#downloading-databases).

-### Annotate workflow
+### annotate

-In the `annotate` module representative sequences will be extracted and used as search input to remove redundancy.
-3 searches (one sequence-sequence and two seqeuce-profile) will be performed.
+This module extracts representative sequences from query database using clustering (redundancy-free set) and uses them as search input for 3 transcriptome annotation searches (one sequence-sequence and two seqeuce-profile).

-To run annotate module of transannot execute the following command:
+To run annotate module, execute the following command:

     transannot annotate <assembledQueryDB> <path to Pfam profileTargetDB> <path to eggNOG profileTargetDB> <path to SwissProt sequenceTargetDB> <o:resTsvFile> <tmp> [options]

-If one is interested in annotation against an user-defined database, `annotatecustom` provides such an opportunity.
-To run custom annotate module execute the following command:
+#### Output

-    transannot annotatecustom <assembledQueryDB> <user-defined DB>
+Outut is a tab-separated `.tsv` file containing the following columns:

-User-provided database will be converted to the MMseqs2 format within the module, but it is also possible to initially provide a MMseqs2-formatted database.
-Limitation is that unless ID descriptors are included in the database, no mapping can be performed and no group descriptors will be retreived.
+    queryID targetID description E-value sequenceIdentity bitScore typeOfSearch nameOfDatabase

 #### Important options of the annotate module

-`--simple-output` parameter allows user to obtain simplified output, which only includes query and target IDs, header of the target database and E-value.
-Whereas standard output also contains sequence identity and bit score for each target sequence.
+`--simple-output` parameter allows users to obtain simplified output for each query sequence, which only includes query and target IDs, header of the target database and E-value.
+Whereas standard output contains sequence identity and bit score in addition to details provided in the `--simple-output`.
 Usage:

     transannot annotate $1 $2 $3 $4 $5 $6 --simple-output